Skip to main content

 EU Hygiene legislation requires all food businesses to be either approved or registered.
 In the case of dairy farms registration is required before milk can be offered for sale.

-Before starting work on erecting new milk production buildings or making changes to existing registered buildings or equipment, the approval of DAERA AFIB must be obtained.
+Before starting work on erecting new milk production buildings or making changes to existing registered buildings or equipment, the approval of DAERA AfIB must be obtained.
 Contact details for AfIB milk inspectors are available below.

 In cases were milk production on a registered production holding has permanently ceased, please print form R065, complete and return to the address detailed below.